Erin89849/Score_Comparison/README.md

 # Google Sheets Score Comparison
 ## Purpose:
-This project connects to multiple Google Sheets to calculate and compares final scores between them.
+This project connects to multiple Google Sheets to calculate and compare final scores between them.
-- The Google Sheets represents a category.
+- Each Google Sheet represents a category.
-  - There can be multiple, for a different score keeper, i.e. Director and VP.
+  - There can be multiple, each for a different score keeper, i.e. Director and VP.
 - Each individual Sheet represents a team.

 ## Technologies Used: